katat/vbot/README.md

 ```

-To run the tests following the scenarios definition file, use the command below.
+Suppose this test definition is store in `test.json` file.
+To execute the tests, run the command below.

 `vbot --f=test.json`

-vbot will visit the pages defined in the test.json, the schema file, and carry out test steps, taking screenshots which will be compared in the end.
-All the screenshot taken will be in folders.
+vbot will execute the actions defined in the test.json, the schema file,  taking screenshots which will be compared in the end.
+All the screenshot taken will be in folders, `screenshots` and `results`.

-The `screenshots` is the based images, while the `results` have the comparison result images.
-To rebase the images, use `rebase` flag, such as `vbot --f=test.json --rebase`.
+The `screenshots` is the based image folder, while the `results` have the comparison result images.
+To rebase the images, use `rebase` flag, such as `vbot --f=test.json --rebase`, the images in the `screenshots` folder will be refreshed.

 In addition to the screenshots, it prints out the testings reports at the end of the tests, showing which tests passed or failed with a mismatch percentage compared with the baseline.